“You should write a book. You should publish this Bible Study,” my friends told me over and over again.

 Writing and publishing has also increased my courage.
 The more I believed in the message of my book (Mary’s story), the braver I grew to ask for help, to keep going and to not let perfectionism and fear hold me back.
 I now accept that no matter how hard I try or how many times I have gone over the manuscript, there will be mistakes in it.

 I was so inspired by the many people who willingly empowered me.
 When I courageously asked, they happily answered.
 Their generosity has challenged me to be less stingy with my message or my new information (hence this blog).
-Giving away my secrets doesn’t mean I loose out.
+Giving away my secrets doesn’t mean I lose out.
 Promoting someone else doesn’t mean less for me.
-If someone purchases another’s book and not mine, I have helped advanced the Kingdom of God.
+If someone purchases another’s book and not mine, I have helped advance the Kingdom of God.

 I am still nervous and have no idea where this journey will take me.
 Will I publish more books?
 Probably.
 Will I become famous or inundated with mail?
 Probably not.
 Will someone misunderstand and criticize?
 Most likely.
 Am I glad I did it?
 Absolutely yes.